 How to complain

-You may also be able to claim compensation for damages caused by a breach of the GDPR or DPA.
+You may also be able to claim compensation for damages caused by a breach of the UK GDPR or DPA.
 For further information on your rights, including the circumstances in which they apply, see the Guidance from the UK Information Commissioner’s Office.

-If you have any questions, queries, or issues relating to our recruitment policies and processes, or how they relate to our adherence to both the GDPR and DPA, then please contact datasecurity@EIF.org.uk.
+If you have any questions, queries, or issues relating to our recruitment policies and processes, or how they relate to our adherence to both the UK GDPR and DPA, then please contact datasecurity@EIF.org.uk.